MicrosoftDocs/ATADocs/ATPDocs/deploy/event-collection-overview.md

 The Microsoft Defender for Identity sensor is configured to automatically collect syslog events.
 For Windows events, Defender for Identity detection relies on specific event logs, which the sensor parses from your domain controllers.

-## Event collection for domain controllers and AD FS / AD CS servers
+## Event collection for domain controllers, AD FS servers, and AD CS servers

-For the correct events to be audited and included in the Windows event log, your domain controllers or AD FS / AD CS servers require accurate, advanced audit policy settings.
+For the correct events to be audited and included in the Windows event log, your domain controllers, Active Directory Federation Services (AD FS) servers, or Active Directory Certificate Services (AD CS) servers require accurate, advanced audit policy settings.

 For more information, see [Configure audit policies for Windows event logs](../configure-windows-event-collection.md).

 ## Reference of required events

-This section lists the Windows events required by the Defender for Identity sensor, when installed on AD FS / AD CS servers, or on domain controllers.
+This section lists the Windows events required by the Defender for Identity sensor, when installed on AD FS or AD CS servers, or on domain controllers.

-### Required Active Directory Federation Services (AD FS) events
+### Required AD FS events

-The following events are required for Active Directory Federation Services (AD FS) servers:
+The following events are required for AD FS servers:

 - 1202 - The Federation Service validated a new credential
 - 1203 - The Federation Service failed to validate a new credential